kapp667/OpenResistome/README.md

 2.  **Engage in Constructive Debate**: Challenge ideas, but do so with **respect and precision**.
 Use evidence, logic, and clarity to make your case.
 Avoid fallacies and personal attacks—**elevate the discourse**.

 3.  **Build and Explore**: Use our tools to navigate the reasoning graphs, discover connections, and contribute to the **evolution of collective intelligence**.
-Fork the repository, create new visualizations, and push the boundaries of what’s possible.
+Fork the repository, create new visualizations, and push the boundaries of what's possible.

 4.  **Co-Create with AI**: **Unlock the potential of AI to augment human reasoning.** Use AI tools responsibly and ethically to analyze the dataset, generate counter-arguments, explore alternative lines of reasoning. **Help us demonstrate how humans and AI can collaborate to achieve new heights of understanding, while safeguarding human autonomy and cognitive resilience.**